 Kimberton

-We also dug down the old root cellar floor, added radiant floor heat and several windows as well as a separate entrance for a street level office or future rental suite.
+On the street level, previously an old mud-floor root cellar, we added ceiling height, a full bath, radiant floor heat and several windows as well as a separate entrance for a street level office or future rental suite.
+All floors were insulated with cellulose.
+The roof is cedar.

 The house is located in the middle of a historic village, but feels secluded due to the strategic placement of the new building components, which also offer much needed courtyard shading in the mid to late afternoon.
-The interior was transformed to bring garden views in and provide natural cooling and summer ventilation (clients use no AC ).
-For indoor climate control reasons, deciduous trees and vines were added on the South and West sides, as well as a creeper vine on the building walls to the North and East.
+The interior was transformed to bring garden views in and to enable passive cooling and ventilation.
+Built into the hill on three sides, the street level functions as a steady well of geothermal summer cooling to the floors above (clients prefer to live without AC.)
+To create an integrated system, deciduous trees and vines were added on the South and West sides and year-round facade vegetation was added on the North and East sides, a nesting favorite among local birds.

 Pueblo ladder, dining table and bench by Harrington Design Studio